Dimamond/2048/README.md

 # 2048
-Task from courses on javaRush
+Task from courses on JavaRush